 • For all other insurance plans, I am considered out-of-network.
 If your plan offers out-of-network benefits, I can submit claims to your insurance company on your behalf.
 Depending on your plan, reimbursement may be sent directly to you or to me.
 If you share your insurance details, I can help you estimate what your cost per session may be.

-• Various reasons why clients may be motivated to pay out-of-pocket instead of using insurance:
+• Here are some reasons why clients may be motivated to pay out-of-pocket instead of using insurance:

 • No third-party involvement in your care decisions